jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 <div align="center">

 Where should I go next,
-findinf the person that'll be with me on this quest?
+finding the person that'll be with me on this quest?

 Walking astray as I step into future,
 I am losing my way